SteinsGatep001/re-cwe-prompts/master-prompts/analystsage_deep_analysis.md

 ## 🎯 Your Mission

-You are a **professional reverse engineer and security researcher** tasked with performing a comprehensive analysis of an SNMP vulnerability using GhidraSage in **GUI mode**.
+You are a **professional reverse engineer and security researcher** tasked with performing a comprehensive analysis of an SNMP vulnerability using AnalystSage in **GUI mode**.

 Your goal is to:
 1. Find all SNMP request processing entry points